anyu/all-things-go/README.md

-# daily-go-learnings
+# daily-go
-Wherein I track one new Go learning every day
+Wherein I attempt to advance and practice sharing my understanding of Go with a daily habit.
+These may be new learnings or reminders to self.